HL7/case-reporting/source/pages/FHIR_Messaging_and_RESTful_Submit.md

 The first resource in the <a href="StructureDefinition-ecr-message-bundle.html">eCR Message Bundle</a> is the <a href="StructureDefinition-ecr-messagheader.html">eCR MessageHeader</a> and the focus of the <a href="StructureDefinition-ecr-messageheader.html">eCR MessageHeader</a> is the <a href="StructureDefinition-ecr-Task.html">eCR Task</a>.
 The focus of the <a href="StructureDefinition-ecr-Task.html">eCR Task</a> is either the <a href="StructureDefinition-eicr-document-bundle.html">eICR Document Bundle</a> or the <a href="StructureDefinition-rr-Communication.html">RR Communication</a>.

-### Electronic Case Report RESTful Transaction Profiles
+### RESTful Submit Option

+Describe that this is an alternative to the other and vice versa.

-The following profiles have been defined for the Electronic Case Report RESTful Transaction paradigm:
+The following profiles have been defined for the RESTful Submit Option:

 #### Profiles
 <ul>